hasangural/k8s-rancher-ha/README.md

 * /etc/hosts hosts file includes name to IP mappings for all VMs.
 Attention that they should match within definition of cluster.yaml file
 * Take snapshots prior to installations, this way you can install and revert to snapshot if needed

 Due to configuration of LoadBalancer of MetalLB, you need to tell MetalLB to hand out addresses from the x.x.x.50-x.x.x.60 range, using layer 2 mode.
 Here is the example of configuration of configmap of MetalLB.
-You will need to remark this range into **cluster.yaml** file.
+You will need to remark this range into **cluster.yaml** file

 *Starting IP address*|*Ending IP address*|*Service Type*|
 |----|----|----|